 - 1/4 teaspoon freshly ground black pepper

-- hot cooked rice, noodles, or potatoes
+- Optional: cooked rice, noodles or potatoes (for serving)

 - Heat a large skillet or saute pan over medium-high heat.
 Add the oil to the hot pan and sear the pork chops, turning to brown both sides; drain off excess fat.
 Add onion, green pepper, and tomatoes.
 Season with salt and pepper.

 - Cover the pan and reduce the heat to low.
 Continue cooking for about 45 minutes to 1 hour, or until the pork chops are very tender.

 - Remove the chops and arrange them on a warm serving dish or platter with hot cooked rice, noodles, or potatoes in the center, if desired.

 Expert Tips and Variation Suggestions

 - Pork shoulder chops benefit from long, slow cooking.
 If you are substituting loin chops or rib pork chops, decrease the simmering time to about 20 minutes.

 - For extra sauce, add a small can of tomato sauce (8 ounces).

 - Cajun or Creole-Style Pork Chops: Increase the onions to 1/4 cup and add about 1/4 cup of chopped celery.
 Replace the tomatoes with stewed tomatoes and replace the salt with Creole seasoning.
 Taste and add more salt, as needed.